lsnow99/dudu/README.md

     └── template.html           # Main template file for all content pages
 ```

-A common pattern is to have subfolders within `md` to organize your content, and within these subfolders add your posts/pages as `.md` files.
+A common pattern (among the two current users) is to have subfolders within `md` to organize your content, and within these subfolders add your posts/pages as `.md` files.

 ## Usage
 - `dudu new` - Scaffolds a new Dudu project